-- impact on pupil progress - impact on wider outcomes for pupils - improvements in specific elements of practice, such as behaviour management or lesson planning - impact on effectiveness of teachers or other staff - wider contribution to the work of the school.
+- impact on pupil progress - impact on wider outcomes for pupils - improvements in specific elements of practice, such as behaviour management or providing feedback - impact on effectiveness of teachers or other staff - wider contribution to the work of the school.

-Objectives provide an important basis for assessing performance, but they are not the only one.
+Objectives provide an important basis for assessing performance, but they are not the only opportunity/possibility.
 Meeting objectives need not necessarily mean that a teacher is awarded pay progression, though schools can make that a criterion for pay progression if they so wish.
-A school might consider that a teacher - who has made good progress on, but not quite achieved, a very challenging objective - has performed better and made a more significant contribution than a teacher who met in full a less stretching objective.
+A school might consider that a teacher - who has made good progress, but not quite achieved, a very challenging objective - has performed better and made a more significant contribution than a teacher who met in full a less stretching objective.
 Similarly, a teacher may have achieved all their objectives but failed to meet all of the relevant standards.

-Assessment may be based on evidence from a range of sources - for example, selfassessment, peer review, tracking pupil progress, lesson observations, the views of pupils and parents.
+Assessment may be based on evidence from a range of sources - for example, selfassessment, peer review, tracking pupil progress, lesson observations and the views of pupils and parents.
+The collection of evidence should be proportionate and not increase workload for teachers (for example, teachers should not be asked to produce written evidence against each of the teacher standards).